Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/DSP/README.md

 prop=run.impl_1.STEPS.PHYS_OPT_DESIGN.ARGS.DIRECTIVE=AggressiveExplore - This option sets value of physical optimization directive prop=run.impl_1.STEPS.ROUTE_DESIGN.ARGS.DIRECTIVE=AggressiveExplore - This option sets value of route design directive

-The Vitis compiler calls the Vivado® IP integrator under the hood to build the design.
+The Vitis™ compiler calls the Vivado™ IP integrator under the hood to build the design.
 The platform and kernels are input to the Vivado Design Suite, which produces a simulation XSA or an XSA after running place and route on the design.
 The point at which the XSA is produced from Vivado depends on the `-target` option set on the Vitis compiler command line.

 You can now view the Vivado project, which is located in the `$(BUILD_TARGET_DIR)/_x/link/vivado/vpl/prj` directory.
-You have now generated the XCLBIN file, `$(BUILD_TARGET_DIR)/gemm.hw_emu.xclbin`, that will be used to execute your design on the platform.
+You have now generated the XCLBIN file, `$(BUILD_TARGET_DIR)/gemm.hw_emu.xclbin`, that is used to execute your design on the platform.

 </details>